jguleserian/FMC-NFT-Preview-Card-Component/README.md

 ### What I learned

 As I stated in the introduction, my expectation was that this was a small, quick, project, with less detail that I had at first estimated.
 Consequently, as I built the CSS for the card, I regularly went back and modified some of my previous code to do some "clean up."
 This happened to a lesser extent with the HTML, since modifications here were only as a result of changes in the corresponding style sheet.

 Where I ended up spending a bit more time was in building proficiency in creating overlays.
-In the end, I decided to create a flex <div> container with two child <div>, one with the original image, and the second with the overlay image.
-I then set a negative margin on the second <div> to position it over the first image.
+In the end, I decided to create a flex div container with two child div, one with the original image, and the second with the overlay image.
+I then set a negative margin on the second div to position it over the first image.
 As a final step, I styled the background-color, opacity, etc. in addition to the hover effect.
 I am aware that there are other ways to create a hover effect, so if the reader of this text has a suggestion for improvement, or alternatives for various use cases, I would heartily welcome it.

 ### Continued development